subvisual/subvisual.com/src/posts/2020-07-17-vim-elixir-ide/index.md

 Recently, I found my perfect one so far, in the form of a very simple and hacky
 trick: [quickfix-reflector][quickfix-reflector].

-The quickfix window is a special non-editable buffer, usually used display things like log messages or compiler errors.
+The quickfix window is a special non-editable buffer, usually used to display things like log messages or compiler errors.
 It can also be used to show search results, such as when calling `:Rg some_function` to find all ocurrences of `some_function` in a codebase.